Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Motor & Driver.rst

     $ sudo ./Motor

 After the program is executed, you can use the Potentiometer to control the DC Motor.
 When the Potentiometer is at the midpoint position, the DC Motor will STOP, and when the Potentiometer is turned in either direction of this midpoint, the DC Motor speed increases until it reaches the endpoint where the DC Motor achieves its maximum speed.
-When the Potentiometer is turned “Left” of the midpoint the DC Motor will ROTATE in one direction and when turned “Right” the DC Motor will ROTATE in the opposite direction.
+When the Potentiometer is turned "Left" of the midpoint the DC Motor will ROTATE in one direction and when turned "Right" the DC Motor will ROTATE in the opposite direction.
 You will also see the ADC value of the potentiometer displayed in the Terminal with the motor direction and the PWM duty cycle used to control the DC Motor's speed.

 .. image:: ../_static/imgs/Motor-value.png
     :align: center